Karl August Wittfogel: Life and career

 Karl August Wittfogel was born 6 September 1896 at Woltersdorf, in Lüchow, Province of Hanover to a Lutheran schoolteacher.
 Wittfogel left school in 1914.
 He studied philosophy, history, sociology, geography at Leipzig University and also in Munich, Berlin and Rostock and in 1919 again in Berlin.
 From 1921 he studied sinology in Leipzig.
 In between Wittfogel was drafted into a Signal Corps Unit (Fernmeldeeinheit) in 1917.

 In 1921 Wittfogel married Rose Schlesinger.
 Wittfogel's second wife was Olga (Joffe) Lang, a Russian sociologist who traveled with him to China and collaborated with him on a project to analyze the Chinese family.
 Lang later published a monograph on the Chinese family and a biography of the anarchist writer, Ba Jin.
 The anthropologist Esther Schiff Goldfrank became Wittfogel's third wife in 1940.
 Wittfogel held academic positions at Columbia University from 1939 and was professor for Chinese history at the University of Washington from 1947 to 1966.
-He died of pneumonia on May 25, 1988 at St. Luke's-Roosevelt Hospital Center in Manhattan.
+In his 1949 revisionist history of the Liao dynasty (916–1125) he coined the term "conquest dynasty" referring to a Chinese dynasty established by non-Han ethnicities in China proper.
+He died of pneumonia on May 25, 1988, at St. Luke's-Roosevelt Hospital Center in Manhattan.